Oct. 14, 2008

 Look the person in the eyes, and be sure to take a deep breath.
 While the ideal situation is to ignore the insult and move forward with the conversation, many people can’t or won’t do this.
 Another option is to tell the person that you understand they’re having a tough time, but you want them to be aware that what they’ve said hurt your feelings.
 It sounds wimpy, I know, but by being so forward about it, you can eliminate a lot of arguing.
 So, say something like, “It hurts my feelings when you say _________ about me.”

 Ultimately, the key is this: whether the negativity is directed toward you or is just in your vicinity, do what you can to avoid internalizing it.
-Of course this is easier said than done, but try coming up with an affirmation or even just a word that you repeat to yourself when dealing with negativity.
+Of course, this is easier said than done, but try coming up with an affirmation or even just a word that you repeat to yourself when dealing with negativity.
 Remember that episode of Seinfeld, the one where Frank Costanza started the mantra, “SERENITY NOW!”?
 This may be an extreme example, but the idea is a good one.
 When something or someone threatens to poke holes in your happiness bubble, recite a mantra in your head, and simply know that you will deal with it in the best way possible.
-Here is a good article full of positive affirmations if you need suggestions.

 Remember too that you don’t always know what the person is dealing with outside of you–have compassion.